apolo96/gitfresh/readme.md

 gitfresh init
 ```

+This command can take some seconds for startup services.

 ### Add new repository

-You can add new GitFresh repositories.

-Run the following command:
+You can add new repositories to Gitfresh.
+Running the following command:

 ```bash
 gitfresh scan